metodievmartin/blockchain-advanced-course-exercises/README.md

 Each directory represents a different topic covered in the course, demonstrating implementations of advanced blockchain development concepts.

+The corresponding course materials and labs can be found in this repository: [blockchain-advanced-course](https://github.com/metodievmartin/blockchain-advanced-course)

+> **Disclaimer**: These implementations are primarily for educational purposes.
+Many contracts are intentionally simplified to focus on specific learning objectives and concepts being taught in each module.
+They may not include all the security features or optimizations that would be required in production-ready code.

 ## Course Topics

 ### 01. Foundry Toolchain